 Although the NRC 2012 and State Guidance projections are similarly comparable, the State Guidance recommends using higher water levels.
 For example, the recommended upper bound number for long-range adaptation planning increases from 66 inches (NRC 2012) to 83 inches (State Guidance).
 In addition, the recommended most likely value of sea level rise increases from 36 inches (NRC 2012) to 41 inches (State Guidance).
 In addition, the latest update to the State Guidance includes a more extreme SLR scenario known as H++, which projects 122 inches of SLR at 2100 which peaks at 164 inches when coupled with a 100-year storm.
-This scenario is based on a future with rapid loss of the West Antarctic ice sheet, however, this scenario is highly uncertain and the subject of ongoing research.
-Therefore, the H++ scenarios is not used for planning or adaptation purposes at this time, but it does illustrate the inherent uncertainty in the practice of projecting SLR.
+This scenario is based on a future with rapid loss of the West Antarctic ice sheet, however, this scenario is not used for planning or adaptation purposes at this time, but it does illustrate the inherent uncertainty in the practice of projecting SLR.